Dangerous or wild animals

-To keep some types of animals in Maidstone you will need a Dangerous Wild Animal licence.
+To keep certain types of animals you will need a dangerous wild animal licence.
 You will need a licence even if the animal or animals are being kept as pets.
-Check the list to see if you need a licence.

 - wild cats

 - wild dogs, for example wolves